adjtomo/seisflows/docs/start_here.rst

 Running tests
 ~~~~~~~~~~~~~

-SeisFlows has some unit tests that ensure the capabilities of the command line
+SeisFlows has some unit/integration tests that ensure the capabilities of
-tool and package organization are working as intended.
-To run the tests:
+the package are working as intended.
+Tests should be run before and after any
+edits to the source code are made.
+To run the tests, from the top level
+`seisflows` directory:

 .. parsed-literal::